oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 The Key Binding JWT MAY include additional claims which, when not understood, MUST be ignored by the Verifier.

-## Examples
+## Examples {#presentation-examples}

 The following is a non-normative example of a presentation of the SD-JWT shown in (#vc-sd-jwt-example) including a Key Binding JWT.
-In this presentation, the Holder provides only the Disclosure for the  `address` claim.
+In this presentation, the Holder provides only the Disclosures for the  `address` and `is_over_65` claims.
 Other claims are not disclosed to the Verifier.

 <{{examples/01/sd_jwt_presentation.txt}}

+After validation, the Verifier will have the following processed SD-JWT payload available for further handling:

+<{{examples/01/verified_contents.json}}

-The following example shows a presentation of a (different) SD-JWT without a Key Binding JWT:
+The following example shows a presentation of a (similar but different) SD-JWT without a Key Binding JWT:

 <{{examples/02/sd_jwt_presentation.txt}}

+The Verifier will have the following processed SD-JWT payload after validation:

+<{{examples/02/verified_contents.json}}

 # JWT VC Issuer Metadata {#jwt-vc-issuer-metadata}